Squawkykaka/kaka-nest/assets/blog/adding syntax highlighting.md

 });
 ```

-The formatting code itself is an abomination, and i know theres probably a much better way of achieving it. **BUT THATS FOR FUTURE ME** so ill deal with that later™
+The formatting code itself? that is an abomination, and i know theres probably a much better way of achieving it. **BUT THATS FOR FUTURE ME** so ill deal with that later™